RelayRides blogger Grayson Bell shares more about how RelayRides beats traditional rental car companies with a breakdown of savings in key markets.

 Want to cruise around the infamous streets of San Francisco, but would rather do it in luxury?
 When you pick up a luxury rental at a traditional company, you can expect to pay close to $188 per day.
 When you search RelayRides for a luxury vehicle, you can rent a 2008 Audi A3 for only $59 per day.
 Nothing will make you smile more when driving through San Fran than knowing you saved 69% by renting with RelayRides.

 If you are traveling to Seattle for business or pleasure, then you can have a lot of choices when it comes to renting a vehicle.
 When you choose to rent via a traditional car rental company, you will have to pay close to $176 per day for a luxury vehicle.
 With traditional car rental companies, you pay a premium for choice.
 This is not the case with RelayRides.
 How about cruising Seattle in a BMW?
 You can rent Chino’s BMW 3 Series for only $81 per day.
 Check out these Seattle rental savings.

 If you are driving around the nation’s capital, then you might want to choose a smaller vehicle.
 With the amount of traffic and tight parking spaces, going compact could be a smart choice.
 Another smart choice is to rent via RelayRides instead of opting for the traditional rental.
 Going traditional will cost you $52 per day, but if you rent Francesco’s Toyota Yaris, you can pay only $28 per day.
 That is a full sized savings on a compact vehicle.

-Peer-to-peer marketplaces, or the Sharing Economy brings greater efficiencies to industries that are in need of change.
+Peer-to-peer marketplaces, otherwise known as the Sharing Economy, bring greater efficiencies to industries that are in need of change.
 The travel and transportation industries are no exception.
 In addition to saving around 40 percent on your transportation costs with RelayRides, choose Airbnb over a traditional hotel, or a Lyft over a cab.
 You will have a better experience while saving cash.